42Bastian/rmac/docs/rmac.rst

      02-03      Start Address.
 The segment will load at this address 04-05      End Address.
 The last byte to load for this segment 06-..
 The actual segment data to load (End Address-Start Address + 1 bytes)

+In addition there is the standard output format for Commodore 64 binaries (.PRG).

 `Error Messages`_
 =================